dnv-opensource/maritime-schema/README.md

 #### Creating a Ship

 Let's start by creating a ship.
-We will start by using the `ShipStatic` class.
-This allows us to define static information relating to a ship - information which will not change during the scenario.
+Let's start by defining static information relating to a ship - information which will not change during the scenario.
 This includes things such as length, the ship type, name, and MMSI and IMO numbers.
+We will define static information using the `ShipStatic` class.

-Each ship must have a unique id, in the form of a UUID. for this, the uuid module from the standard library can be used.
+-   Each ship must have a unique `id`, in the form of a UUID.
+For this, the `uuid` module from the standard library can be used.

-The `GeneralShipType` lists several general ship types, like those found in AIS.
+-   The `GeneralShipType` class lists several general ship types, similar to those found in AIS.

-Note that some of these fields (such as MMSI & IMO) can be left as `None`, as not all ships have this data.
+-   Note that some of these fields (such as MMSI & IMO) can be left as `None`, as not all ships are required to have this data.

 ```py
 from maritime_schema.types.caga import ShipStatic, GeneralShipType